Geo-Web-Project/garden/content/notes/Draft Proposal - ETHxPurchaser.md

 	- Must approve deposit amount of ETHx
 - Actions
 	- `lockContributionRate` on [[Draft Proposal - CollectorSuperApp|CollectorSuperApp]]
-	- Transfer deposit to app
+	- Transfer deposit to ETHxPurchaser

 ### Accept Bid
 Licensee can accept a bid placed on their license.